JMPergar/AwesomeText/README.md

 # AwesomeText
-A tool that facilitates working with Spans on TextViews or any extension of them (EditTexts, Buttons...)
+A tool that facilitates working with Spans on TextViews or any extension of them (EditTexts, Buttons...).

 Screenshots
 -----------